Electron dynamics induced by quantum cat-state light

 \textit{Introduction}--- Quantum superposition of macroscopically distinct states, exemplified by Schr\"{o}dinger's cat state, has long symbolized the mysterious properties of quantum mechanics~\cite{Schrodinger1935, Wineland2013, Frowis2018}.
 Such quantum superpositions are essential for enhancing computational speed in quantum computing~\cite{Shimizu2013, Aberg2006, Stahlke2014, Theurer2017, Chitambar2019}, and will play a fundamental role in controlling large-scale quantum systems.
 Despite their conceptual importance, generating large-scale quantum cat states has been experimentally challenging.
-Recently, several breakthroughs have emerged in attosecond science~\cite{Lewenstein2021, Rivera-Dean2021, Stammer2023, Cruz-rodriguez2024, Lamprou2024, Gonoskov2024}, synchrotron radiation technique~\cite{Dahan2023}, and photonic quantum information technology~\cite{Konno2024a}, which pave the way for experimentally realizing large-scale optical cat states.
+Recently, several breakthroughs have emerged in attosecond science~\cite{Lewenstein2021, Rivera-Dean2021, Stammer2023, Cruz-rodriguez2024, Lamprou_2025, Gonoskov2024}, synchrotron radiation technique~\cite{Dahan2023}, and photonic quantum information technology~\cite{Konno2024a}, which pave the way for experimentally realizing large-scale optical cat states.
 These advances are opening new avenues for measuring, controlling, and engineering quantum materials through quantum light irradiation~\cite{Stammer2024b, Kira2011, Lamprou2025, Dorfman2016, Mukamel2017, Lamprou2020, Lysne2021a, Fedotov2023, Sennary2024}.

 From a theoretical point of view, it has been challenging to analyze electron dynamics under such large-scale quantum light irradiation.
 First, it is computationally expensive to simulate entire light--matter coupled systems, including quantized photons.
 Second, an effective theory for open quantum systems such as the Gorini--Kossakowski--Sudarshan--Lindblad formalism~\cite{Gorini1975, Lindblad1976} often relies on the Markov approximation, which disrupts optical quantum interference.
-Recently, there have been proposed non-Markovian effective theories for quantum-light-driven systems~\cite{Gorlach2023, Tzur2022a, Khalaf2023, Rasputnyi2024a, EvenTzur2024, Wang2024e}, where the reduced density matrix of electrons driven by quantum light is described by electron state vectors driven by classical light.
+This formalism has been used, for instance, in the analysis of atomic gases driven by broadband squeezed vacuum states~\cite{Agarwal1990}.
+Recently, there have been proposed non-Markovian effective theories for quantum-light-driven systems~\cite{Gorlach2023, Tzur2022a, Khalaf2023, Rasputnyi2024a, EvenTzur2024, 4x11-phs2}, where the reduced density matrix of electrons driven by quantum light is described by electron state vectors driven by classical light.
 Here, we pose a question: Are there any characteristic electron dynamics caused by optical quantum interference that cannot be reproduced with such classical-light reduction?